organiclever/the-organic/README.md

 ## Repository Management

-The `mngr-rs` tool provides several commands to manage the monorepo.
-Additionally, the new F# project `mngr` has been added for future management tasks.
+The `mngr` tool provides several commands to manage the monorepo.

 ## F# Project: mngr